Dedicated to the memory and the legacy of performer-photographer-writer Hermine Karagheuz, who died 30 April 2021.

 On the one hand, Rivette seems to be gesturing toward a recognisably leftist critique of the demonic, soul-destroying power of the capitalist state – an attitude that is clearest in North Bridge and Top Secret.
 On the other hand, he seems, at times, to adopt a lofty position more akin to a fatalist metaphysics, presumptuously “above” the political fray, which he damns as mere ideological delusion and fanaticism.
 What can appear as the stark choice between total sense (society as conspiracy) and total nonsense (as Prince sang: let’s go crazy!) is, in any real-world political terms, no choice at all – as it leaves precious little room for individual or collective agency, or the possibility of social change.

 Yet there was a shift in the director’s political orientation – or, at least, a displacement to a new terrain, involving a different definition of political work and activity.
-Actor Bernadette Lafont, fresh from the filming of Noroît (and earlier, Out 1), once jokingly referred to Rivette himself as Mao, since his films represented a Cultural Revolution all of their own.
-Her blague points to an important truth, and an under-researched aspect of the director’s career.
+Actor Bernadette Lafont, fresh from the filming of Noroît (and earlier, Out 1), once jokingly referred to Rivette himself as “a kind of Mao”, since his films represented a Cultural Revolution all of their own.
+(10) Her blague points to an important truth, and an under-researched aspect of the director’s career.
 For, like Robert Kramer contemporaneously in the USA, Rivette went very deeply into several currents of ‘70s lifestyle counter-culture, rather than adhering to the political line of any specific leftist party.
-This counter-culture mingled, pell-mell, avant-garde art, rock music, and fashion, with experiments in sex/gender identity, and arrangements of cohabitation beyond the traditional, monogamous couple (the Rivettian bande, once again!).
+This counter-culture mingled, pell-mell, avant-garde art, rock music and fashion, with experiments in sex/gender identity (“sexual metamorphosis” and a “strange androgyny” that “had never appeared in French cinema before Rivette”, according to Lafont), and arrangements of cohabitation beyond the traditional, monogamous couple (the Rivettian bande, once again!).
 Without this florid background, the formalist excesses of Duelle and Noroît are utterly unimaginable.

 Despite the multiple breakdowns we observe in the final episode of Out 1, I cannot accept that, therefore, it is a bleak testament, a great howl of despair.
 There is a clear contradiction between this represented conclusion, and the evident energy, inventiveness and artistry that went into the project’s entire making.
 We must try to imagine the other 1970s – not the sad myth of post-68 decline, but the creative renewal, on many social and personal fronts simultaneously, of forms of life.